RC1242RC/RC1242RC.github.io/content/en/documentation/code/main/Files/ATLASEfficiencies_8hpp.md

           for (HEPUtils::Particle* p : taus) {
             // Smear by a Gaussian centered on 1 with width given by the (fractional) resolution double smear_factor = d(Random::rng());
-            p->set_mom(HEPUtils::P4::mkXYZM(p->mom().px()*smear_factor, p->mom().py()*smear_factor, p->mom().pz()*smear_factor, p->mass()));
+            /// @todo Is this the best way to smear?
+Should we preserve the mean jet energy, or pT, or direction? p->set_mom(HEPUtils::P4::mkXYZM(p->mom().px()*smear_factor, p->mom().py()*smear_factor, p->mom().pz()*smear_factor, p->mass()));
           }
         }

+        /// Efficiency function for Loose ID electrons
+        /// @note Numbers digitised from Fig 3 of 13 TeV note (ATL-PHYS-PUB-2015-041)
-        inline void applyLooseIDElectronSelectionR2(std::vector<const HEPUtils::Particle*>& electrons) {
+        /// @todo What about faking by jets or non-electrons? inline void applyLooseIDElectronSelectionR2(std::vector<const HEPUtils::Particle*>& electrons) {
           if (electrons.empty()) return;